In this article, we’ll look at how an index can improve the query performance.

 Indexes in Oracle and other databases are objects that store references to data in other tables.
 They are used to improve the query performance, most often the SELECT statement.

 They aren’t a “silver bullet” – they don’t always solve performance problems with SELECT statements.
 However, they can certainly help.

 For this example, we’re going to use a single table called Customer that contains such columns as ID, First Name, Last Name, maximum credit value, created date value, and other columns that we won’t use.

-SELECT customer_id,first_name,last_name, max_credit, created_date
+SELECT customer_id,first_name,last_name, max_credit, created_date FROM customer;

 Here’s a sample of the table.

 Now, we are going to find the following: